itsays-zqc/my-website/docs/faq/physics/BC.md

 The main application scenario of the EME algorithm is transmission problems.
 In FDE/EME simulation, the default boundary condition is PEC, and it can greatly reduce simulation time.

 ## 3.Symmetric
+When there is a symmetry plane in the structure, certain field components must be zero on the symmetry plane.
+By forcing the field component to be zero, the simulation time can be reduced by half.

 ## 4.Anti-Symmetric